Parent and Player Resources

 Proper equipment is essential for player safety when participating in any sport.
 Hockey is no exception.
 It is also essential that the equipment fit is correct to ensure the proper level of protection is achieved.
 Click on the following links for help.

-CONCUSSION AWARENESS - Directly from Hockey Canada.
+Concussion Awareness - Directly from Hockey Canada.
 Information on concussions and information for parents and players on prevention.

-More on Equipment - Required Equipment for Players and Goalies
+More on Equipment for Players and Goalies

 Ensuring safety on the ice is priority, and proper fitting equipment plays a critical role in player safety.
 Three important factors should be stressed when evaluating hockey equipment: